junqiangchen/LandMarksDetection/README.md

 # LandMarksDetection
-> This is an example of the X-ray hand landmarks detection
+> This is an example of the X-ray hand landmarks detection with heatmap regression

 ## Prerequisities
 The following dependencies are needed: